moStard-org/applesauce/packages/docs/introduction/packages.md

 ## Core

-The `applesauce-core` package contains the `EventStore`, `QueryStore` and the majority of the helpers, and queries. [see more](https://hzrd149.github.io/applesauce/typedoc/modules/applesauce-core.html)
+The `applesauce-core` package contains the `EventStore` and the majority of the helpers, and models. [see more](https://hzrd149.github.io/applesauce/typedoc/modules/applesauce-core.html)

 :::code-group